 Thu 22nd, 2.30 (HOH) & 7.30 – THEIR FINEST (12A): Gemma Arterton and Bill Nighy star in a celebration of the British film industry in the Second World War.

 Sat 24th, 2.30 – DAVID LEAN PANEL DISCUSSION + BRIEF ENCOUNTER (PG): Croydon Heritage Festival screening.
-Lean’s 1945 classic will be followed by a discussion of his work, chaired by his biographer Kevin Brownlow.
+Lean’s 1945 classic will be followed by a discussion of his work by a panel of film professionals.